RandomFractals/CyberDash/README.md

 ![Alt text](https://github.com/RandomFractals/CyberDash/blob/master/screens/CyberDashTrace7.png?raw=true
  "trace")

+NOTE:

-Note: every . in that trace denotes a matching tweet analyzed and skipped according to the bot config rules.
+- every . in that trace denotes a matching tweet analyzed and skipped according to the bot config rules.
 See 'Dasher's' :) timeline for actual RT's: https://twitter.com/CyberDash

-Also, new followers get a greeting DM, and 'blacklist' is updated every 15 minutes to curate that channel.
+- new followers get a greeting DM
+- bot 'blacklist' is updated every 15 minutes for currating that channel live as new tweets come in and you detect noise tweet sources
+- your friends, bots and tweeps you follow, are automatically added to the bot 'whitelist', which is updated every hour. tweets from friends on the subject keywords you configured don't require a link to be retweeted

+There is probably more that this bot does that escapes my recollection after 2 weeks of coding and tweeking it for the 2 Twitter bot accounts I setup.
+I suggest you review src/bot.js code and mod for your needs.
+That code is heavily documented and nicely formatted.
+Enjoy!
+Buy me a beer some day if you end up using this custom Twitter news bot code.

 # 2. OR Run search.js for periodic RT's